nakshatrasinghh/TinderUI/README.md

 </p>

 This Tinder UI/UX is build using expo-cli rather than react-native-cli.
 The concept of interpolation was used for animations.
 On android devices, zIndex + position:'absolute' breaks with dynamic components.
 The issue can be found [here](https://github.com/facebook/react-native/issues/8968).
 Hence, Like/Nope containers do not render on an andriod device but on iOS.
 I do not own an iphone, hence, the card pop animation out isn't visible on iOS, but available on Android.
+For learning more about animations, you can refer to the official documentation [here](https://reactnative.dev/docs/animations).